HamPhuangthong/hamphuangthong.github.com/README.md

 > Amphur Muang, Chiang Mai 50000, Thailand<br />

 # Summary
-* Curious and globally minded Hospitality and Tourism Management student with strong intercultural communication skills developed through study and work experiences in Thailand and New Zealand.
-Deeply passionate about world history, particularly the Napoleonic, Victorian, World War I & II, and major Asian historical eras such as China’s Three Kingdoms and Japan’s Sengoku and Edo periods.
-Since 2022, I have also been exploring the field of Artificial Intelligence, specializing in prompt engineering, AI model training, and creative computer applications.
-As well as applying AI-driven tools in hospitality, education, and tourism innovation.
-Combining interests in technology, language, and hospitality, I strive to enhance guest experiences, improve operational efficiency, and promote cross-cultural understanding through digital transformation and creative engagement.
+* Motivated and curious minded Hospitality and Tourism Management student with strong intercultural communication skills developed through study and professional experiences in Thailand and New Zealand.
+* Deeply passionate about world history, particularly the Napoleonic, Victorian, World War I & II, and major Asian historical eras such as China’s Three Kingdoms and Japan’s Sengoku and Edo periods.
+Since 2016, I have also cultivated a strong passion for politics and political science, with a special focus on U.S. and U.K. political systems, policy developments, and their cultural implications.
+* In addition, I have been actively exploring Artificial Intelligence since 2022, specializing in prompt engineering and AI model training.
+* I am particularly interested in integrating AI-driven tools into hospitality, education, and tourism, using technology to enhance human experience, operational efficiency, and global engagement.
+* By combining my knowledge of technology, history, language, and politics, I seek to bridge human understanding across cultures while promoting innovative and ethical solutions in both digital and service-oriented industries.

 # Education
 * Hospitality and Tourism Management, Payap University – Chiang Mai, Thailand